Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1994 - The Arnold Sladen House, 82112 Ehringhaus, Chapel Hill NC.
 Sold in 2003 to Mary L. and Robert Drake.
 Sold in 2019 to the Little Trust.

-1999 - 8304 Glynmorgan Way, Chapel Hill NC.
-Built by Ken Friedlein of Dixon-Weinstein, McLean Builders.
+1999 - The Philip and Linda Carl House, 8304 Glynmorgan Way, Chapel Hill NC.
+Project architect, Ken Friedlein.
+Built by McLean Builders.
 Sold in 2019 to Lizanne Connelly and William Estes.

 dixon-seay